 Foothills Hospital, which is seeing and would continue to see the majority

-accomplish this, we will temporarily close the Emergency Department at
+As of March 25, 2020, we temporarily closed the Emergency Department at

 The Emergency Department will be closed for up to 90 days, with ongoing